patrickt999/Cybersecurity/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:<br/>
-kinds of data each beat collects and 1 example of what you expect to see:
-* Filebeat: collects logs from clouds, containers, hosts like syslogs
+* Filebeat: logs from clouds, containers, hosts like syslogs

-* Metricbeat: collects machine metrics from systems and services like CPU usage or inbound/outbound traffic
+* Metricbeat: machine metrics from systems and services like CPU usage or inbound/outbound traffic

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: